6th August 2022

 * The Six Sevens – Mountain Forming?

-Organised for 25 years by The Spartan Red Sox walking club, Lagan Valley Orienteers are now proud to take on stewardship of this iconic annual challenge walk.
-As one of Ireland’s premiere orienteering clubs LVO have over 40 years of experience in organising large events, including UK and Irish national events, in our parks and mountain areas.
+Organised for 25 years by The Spartan Red Sox walking club, Lagan Valley Orienteers were proud to take on stewardship of this iconic annual challenge walk in 2019.
+As one of Ireland’s premiere orienteering clubs LVO have over 40 years of experience in organising large events, including UK and Irish national events, in forest parks and mountain areas across the country.

 The first Seven Sevens event in 1992 was organised by Jim Brown from the Red Sox and had 11 walkers and 4 runners take part.
 Only 4 of the walkers completed the challenge and the fastest walker’s time was 8.30hrs.
 Click here to see the “official” results sheet.
 N.B.
 It was a free order challenge for many years until entry numbers grew so big that it became difficult to marshal all the checkpoints for such a long day.